Bedrock-OSS/bedrock-wiki/docs/text/rawtext.md

 ## Text Component

-Displays a text.
+Displays a regular string of text.
 Used inside the quotation marks.

 **Syntax:**